-It also can’t hurt to have some trusted advisors; people whose integrity you don’t have to worry about.
+It can’t hurt, though, to have some trusted advisors; people whose integrity you don’t have to worry about.
 It’s a good idea to gather your board of directors in grief.
 I’m thinking of friends, or maybe even family and neighbors who care about you but aren’t overbearing when you ask for advice.
 You’ll want someone who can give you good advice on household repairs, car maintenance, money management, safety, and security (see https://www.pinterest.com/mhoct6462/widows-safety-security/) investments, and some generally wise old souls.
 These people don’t need to know the answers to all of your questions, in fact, it may be better if they don’t.
-What you need are people who can point you in the right direction when you are faced with a challenge that leaves you feeling lost and overwhelmed
+What you need are people who can point you in the right direction when you are faced with a challenge that leaves you feeling lost and overwhelmed.

 Maybe that means giving you a referral for a plumber they’ve used, or perhaps they know a good auto mechanic.
 It could be a friend who has been widowed a while and can help you navigate the shifting landscape of friendships and how your address book will change.
 It won’t hurt to have among them someone who loves you, knows great loss themselves (that part is important) and will tell you the plain unvarnished truth when you need to hear it.
 Don’t rule out male friends or family members.
 If they can check the urge to defend, protect and fix you, they often make great advisors and sounding boards.
-Men often show their consoling techniques by telling stupid jokes.
+Men often show their consoling techniques differently.
 They’ll stand on their heads if they think it will make you smile again.
 Most also welcome the opportunity to be of help.

 The directors on your personal board can coach you through getting estimates for major repairs, trading in a car, doing your taxes, or even winterizing your home (if these are things you haven’t done before).
-Brothers and brothers-in-law, cousins, friends at church, vendors you’ve known and liked for a long time are all good candidates.
+Brothers and brothers-in-law, cousins, friends at church, gal pals, vendors you’ve known and liked for a long time are all good candidates.
 One of the other “best things you can do for yourself” is to learn how to look things up on your computer.
 Google, Youtube, and Pinterest can yield answers to the most mystifying problems.
 I talk about how to hire a contractor in another article here: https://widowlution.com/how-to-hire-a-contractor-new-skills-widows-need/ Learn how to research really well, and then bounce the results you found off an appropriate director.

 Without our closest intimate relationship, the world can seem a very lonely place.
 Your board of directors can’t make that go away entirely, but they sure can help!